symbol/symbol-docs/source/api.rst

 **finalizedBlock**

-The ``finalizedBlock`` channel notifies subscribed clients every time a set of blocks is irrevocably added to the blockchain (finalized).
-Blocks are finalized in rounds (batches) and a single message is sent at the end of each round, containing the height of the highest block in the batch.
+The ``finalizedBlock`` channel notifies subscribed clients every time a set of blocks is :ref:`finalized <finalization>`.

-Therefore, if you are waiting for a particular block to be finalized, you have to listen for a finalization message with greater or equal block height.

-Each returned message contains information about a finalization round.
+Each returned message contains information about the **highest block** in the finalization round.
+All blocks with a smaller height are assumed finalized.

 *Request body*